 Lithium-ion Batteries

-A lithium-ion (or li-ion) battery is a rechargeable battery that uses the recombination of Lithium ions with their missing electron to generate electricity, and the reverse of this process to recharge1.
+A lithium-ion (or li-ion) battery is a rechargeable battery that uses the intercalation of lithium ions between anode and cathode to generate electricity, and the reverse of this process to recharge.1 They are nominally around 3.6-3.7 V per cell, with full charge being reached at about 4.2 V and a flat battery dropping to 3.0 V.

 Lithium-ion batteries can be considered a family of battery technologies including: